Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

 \subsection{First Light (FL)}

-Prior to the main fragments entering the plasma, a slight increase in the outermost \acfp{LOS} (directed towards the \ac{LFS} midplane) of the fast \ac{AXUV} camera in sector 16 is observed.
-This small increase to a plateau-like level is referred to as \acf{FL} (see \fig{FL_and_MFA}) and is considered to be caused by first tiny fragments and small amounts of gas entering the chamber followed by the rest of the fragments shortly afterwards.
-As the \ac{AUG}~\ac{SPI} system removes at least 99.96\% of the propellant gas before the pellet reaching the shatter head~\cite{Dibon_2023_SPI, Heinrich_2024_SPI_Lab}, this gas is generated during the shattering process.
-This first increase in radiation is frequently used as a first time marker --~\acf{tFL}~-- not only in \ac{AUG}, but also in other \ac{SPI} experiments, such as e.g in \ac{JET}~\cite{Sheikh_2024_APS}.
+Prior to the main fragments entering the plasma, a slight increase in the outermost lines of sight~(LOSs) (directed towards the low field side~(LFS) midplane) of the fast AXUV camera in sector 16 is observed.
+This small increase to a plateau-like level is referred to as first light~(FL) (see \fig{FL_and_MFA}) and is considered to be caused by first tiny fragments and small amounts of gas entering the chamber followed by the rest of the fragments shortly afterwards.
+As the AUG~SPI system removes at least 99.96\% of the propellant gas before the pellet reaching the shatter head~\cite{Dibon_2023_SPI, Heinrich_2024_SPI_Lab}, this gas is generated during the shattering process.
+This first increase in radiation is frequently used as a first time marker --~time of the FL~($\textrm{t}_\textrm{FL}$)~-- not only in AUG, but also in other SPI experiments, such as e.g in Joint European Torus~(JET)~\cite{Sheikh_2024_APS}.